radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/alerts-settings.md

     alert.email.contentType.
 5. Enter a value of text/plain or text/html (to send HTML emails).
 6. To customize the email message, locate the property named: alert.email.pattern.
 7. Enter the pattern that dictates the email message.
-In addition to the regular log4j2 pattern elements, the following properties are available by using %X{property}: rli.alert.id - example "00000000- 0000 - 0000 - 0000 - 000000000002"
+In addition to the regular log4j2 pattern elements, the following properties are available by using %X{property}:
-    rli.alert.name - name of the monitoring alert (for example "Alert Disk Usage above 90%") rli.alert.status - "TRIGGERED" or "BACK TO NORMAL"

 `rli.node.hostname`
+<br>`rli.alert.id - example "00000000- 0000 - 0000 - 0000 - 000000000002"`
+<br> `rli.alert.name - name of the monitoring alert (for example "Alert Disk Usage above 90%")`
+<br>`rli.alert.status - "TRIGGERED" or "BACK TO NORMAL"`
 <br>`rli.instance.name`
 <br>`rli.alert.data.table.cli - The data that has been polled in the form of a CLI table`
 <br>`rli.alert.data.table.html - The data that has been polled in the form of an HTML table (forHTML emails)`